beyarkay/masters-thesis/src/05_results.md

 \end{figure}
 <!-- prettier-ignore-end -->

-_Ergo_ can be defined as a 51-class classification problem with a highly imbalanced class distribution (see Figure \ref{fig:05_class_imbalance}).
-During training, the number of gestures performed per second is never greater than 2.
+The classification problem encountered by _Ergo_ can be described as a 51-class classification problem with a highly imbalanced class distribution (see Figure
+\ref{fig:05_class_imbalance}).
+There are never more than 2 gestures performed per second.
 Given a data capture frequency of 40 times per second, this means that there are at least 19 non-gesture labels for every gesture label, and that gesture label is one of 50 possible gesture labels.
 This leads to a class balance of about 97.6% of the data belonging to the non-gesture class, with the remaining 2.4% of the data divided approximately evenly between the 50 gesture classes.

 <!-- prettier-ignore-start -->
 \begin{figure}[!ht]
     \centering
-    \includegraphics[height=5cm]{src/imgs/graphs/05_class_imbalance}
+    \includegraphics[width=\textwidth]{src/imgs/graphs/05_class_imbalance}
     \caption{Bar plots showing class imbalance.
 Class 50 occupies about 97\% of the data}
     \label{fig:05_class_imbalance}